jgcarrillo/java-useful-methods/README.md

-# 🛠🛠 WIP
+## Work in progress

 Useful methods for Java students.
+An unordered list of methods used in my Web Development Course.

-## Table of Contents
+### Table of Contents

 1. [Odds sum](#odds-sum)
 2. [Show Message](#show-message)